-- (8) "Local health department" means the same as that term is defined in Section 26A-1-102. - (9) "Required vaccines" means vaccines required by department rule described in Section 53G-9-305. - (10)"School" means any public or private: - (a) elementary or secondary school through grade 12; - (b) preschool; - (c) child care program, as that term is defined in Section 26B-2-401; - (d) nursery school; or - (e) kindergarten. - (11) "Student" means an individual who attends a school. - (12) "Vaccinating" or "vaccination" means the administration of a vaccine. - (13)"Vaccination exemption form" means a form, described in Section 53G-9-304, that documents and verifies that a student is exempt from the requirement to receive one or more required vaccines. - (14) "Vaccine" means the substance licensed for use by the United States Food and Drug Administration that is injected into or otherwise administered to an individual to immunize the individual against a communicable disease.
+- (8) "Local health department" means the same as that term is defined in Section 26A-1-102. - (9) "Required vaccines" means vaccines required by department rule described in Section 53G-9-305. - (10) (a) "School" means any public or private: - (i) elementary or secondary school through grade 12; - (ii) preschool; - (iii) child care program, as that term is defined in Section 26B-2-401; - (iv) nursery school; or - (v) kindergarten. - (b) "School" does not include a: - (i) home school; - (ii) home-based microschool; or - (iii) micro-education entity. - (11) "Student" means an individual who attends a school. - (12) "Vaccinating" or "vaccination" means the administration of a vaccine.

+(13)"Vaccination exemption form" means a form, described in Section 53G-9-304, that documents and verifies that a student is exempt from the requirement to receive one or more required vaccines.

+(14)"Vaccine" means the substance licensed for use by the United States Food and Drug Administration that is injected into or otherwise administered to an individual to immunize the individual against a communicable disease.